Cisco Inter-Switch Link (ISL) Explained

 Switch(config-if)#switchport mode trunk

 A trunk port adds VLAN information to frames before forwarding them.
 It can use one of two trunking protocols to add VLAN information.
 These protocols are ISL and 802.1Q.
+ISL stands for Inter-Switch Link.
+It is a Cisco proprietary trunking protocol.
 802.1Q is the default encapsulation protocol.
-The following command changes the default encapsulation method to ISL.
+The following command changes the default encapsulation protocol to ISL.

 Switch(config-if)#switchport trunk encapsulation isl

-ISL has been deprecated.
-Cisco has replaced it with the 802.1Q protocol in new devices.
-If you don't see this command on a new switch, it means the switch does not support it.
+Cisco has deprecated ISL.
+It has replaced this with the 802.1Q protocol in new devices.
+If you do not see this command on a new switch, it means the switch does not support it.

-On the sending device, it adds a header and trailer to frames.
-On the receiving device, it uses the VLAN ID stored in the header to identify the VLAN the frame belongs to.
+The sending device adds a header and trailer to frames.
+The receiving device uses the VLAN ID stored in the header to identify the VLAN to which the frame belongs.
 It uses CRC to verify the state of the frame.
 It removes the header and trailer from frames before forwarding them to their native VLAN ports.

 The following image shows a network.
-This network has two ethernet switches with VLAN configuration.
-Both are connected through a trunk link.
-Trunk ports on both switches using ISL trunking protocol.
+This network has two Ethernet switches with VLAN configuration.
+Both have a connection through the trunk link.
+Trunk ports on both switches are using the ISL trunking protocol.
 Both have end devices from VLAN-10.

 Key points: -